gkapetanakis/grace/README.md

 Whichever way you may pick to run the compiler, you should do it from the `root directory` of this project.
 More specifically, the same directory that contains the `dune-project` file.

+`make uninstall` might give you an error:
+`Error: Directory /home/<user>/.opam/default/bin is not empty, cannot delete (ignoring).` Which should be ignored, since it is expected that you usually have more things installed in `opam/default/bin` directory.

 ## Overview